Attention Capture: Technical details

 \subsection{Generalized martingale and obedience constraints}

-From Step 1 of the proof Theorem \ref{thrm:reduction}, it is without loss to consider information structures with a unique continuation belief if the joint distribution over of stopping times and stopping beliefs are objects of interest.
+From Step A of the proof Theorem \ref{thrm:reduction}, it is without loss to consider information structures with a unique continuation belief if the joint distribution over of stopping times and stopping beliefs are objects of interest.
+If the DM prefers to continue at these unique continuation beliefs, call such information structures uniquely obedient.
 Each uniquely obedient dynamic information structure $I$ induces a probability distribution $p$ over $\Delta(\Theta) \times \mathcal{T}$, where, for every Borel set $B \subset \Delta(\Theta) \times \mathcal{T},$ $p(B) = \Pr^I(\mu_{\tau(I)},\tau(I)) \in B)$ i.e., $p$ is a probability distribution of stopping times and stopping beliefs of $I$.
 Note that $p$ also pins down the unique continuation belief path: if the DM has paid attention up to time $t$, her beliefs at $t$ are, by Bayes' rule,

 where we sometimes drop the dependence on $p$ when there is no ambiguity about the dynamic information structure.
 We say that a distribution $p$ over $\Delta(\Theta) \times \mathcal{T}$ is feasible, if some uniquely obedient information structure induces $p$.
 The next lemma gives conditions under which $p$ is feasible. \begin{lemma} A distribution ${p}$ over $ \Delta(\Theta) \times \mathcal{T}$ is feasible if and only if the following constraints hold: \begin{enumerate} \itemsep{0em} \item[(i)] (Martingale constraint) $\mu_0 = \Ex_{(\mu^S,\tau) \sim p} [\mu^S]$. \item[(ii)] (Obedience constraint) For every $t \in \mathcal{T}$,